Mushkir/mushkir-portfolio-react/README.md

 # Mushkir Portfolio

 I am Mushkir and My Portfolio is a personal website created from scratch using React JS, designed to showcase my skills, projects, and personal information.
 This responsive portfolio serves as a digital representation of my work, providing visitors with insights into my abilities and accomplishments.
-By clicking <a href="https://mushkir.github.io/mushkir_portfolio/" target="_blank" rel="noopener" onclick="window.open(this.href); return false;">here</a>, you can explore my previous portfolio which is developed using HTML, Vanilla CSS, and Vanilla JavaScript.
+By clicking [here](https://mushkir.github.io/mushkir_portfolio/), you can explore my previous porfolio which is developed using HTML, Vanilla CSS, and Vanilla JavaScript.

 ### Live link